hodgef/apiker/README.md

 - If you would like to implement your own auth, you can always copy the Auth.ts routes to your Apiker project and edit the authentication flow as needed.

 - ⚠️ <b>Note:</b> Auth routes are in active development.
-There might be signifiant changes in future versions.
+There might be significant changes in future versions.
 PRs and suggestions are always welcome!

 ## 🚀 Development & Deployment